google/periph/doc/README.md

 # pio

-pio is a peripherals I/O library in Go.
+pio is a Peripheral I/O library in Go.

 The documentation is split into 3 sections:
 * [users/](users/) for ready-to-use tools.